Hillary Clinton's Book Sets Sales Records, Despite Calls For Her To 'Shut Up'

 “We’ve certainly seen solid sales for What Happened since it was released,“ Jon Purves, director of marketing and publicity at Politics and Prose in Washington, D.C., told HuffPost on Sept.
 13, the day after the book debuted.
 “More than 20 people preordered the book, which is strong for a new release, and there were several people waiting for us to open.
 Since then we’ve sold more than 50 copies in total.”
 On top of that, he added, Politics and Prose hosted an in-person talk with Clinton, providing 2,000 copies to ticket-holders at the event.

-As of Wednesday afternoon, What Happened is No. 1 on Politics and Prose’s nonfiction sales breakdown and No. 2 on Seattle-based Powell’s bestseller list.
-Beyond the indie purveyors, Clinton’s book is topping Barnes & Noble’s bestseller chart and coming in at No. 3 on Amazon’s list, despite early controversy on the e-commerce platform.
+As of Wednesday afternoon, What Happened is No. 1 on Politics and Prose’s nonfiction sales breakdown and No. 2 on Portland-based Powell’s bestseller list.
+Beyond the indie purveyors, Clinton’s book is topping Barnes & Noble’s bestseller chart and coming in at No. 1 on Amazon’s weekly nonfiction list, despite early controversy on the e-commerce platform.
 Shortly after the book’s release, Amazon reportedly deleted hundreds of one-star reviews of What Happened, many of which were allegedly written within hours of the debut by users without verified purchases of the title.

 “Amazon Customer Reviews must be reviews related to the product and are designed to help customers make purchase decisions,” an Amazon spokesperson told HuffPost.
 “In the case of a memoir, the subject of the book is the author and their views.
 It’s not our role to decide what a customer would view as helpful or unhelpful in making their decision.
 We do however have mechanisms in place to ensure that the voices of many do not drown out the voices of a few and we remove customer reviews that violate our Community Guidelines.”

-Note: CORRECTION: A previous version of this article incorrectly identified the Portland-based Powell’s as being located in Seattle.
-We regret the error.